Direct Rendering Manager: Graphics Execution Manager

 Unfortunately, the use of GEM names to share buffers is not secure.
-A malicious third-party process accessing the same DRM device could try to guess the GEM name of a buffer shared by other two processes, simply by probing 32-bit integers.
+A malicious third-party process accessing the same DRM device could try to guess the GEM name of a buffer shared by two other processes, simply by probing 32-bit integers.
 Once a GEM name is found, its contents can be accessed and modified, violating the confidentiality and integrity of the information of the buffer.
 This drawback was overcome later by the introduction of DMA-BUF support into DRM, as DMA-BUF represents buffers in userspace as file descriptors, which may be shared securely.

 Another important task for any video-memory management system besides managing the video-memory space is handling the memory synchronization between the GPU and the CPU.
 Current memory architectures are very complex and usually involve various levels of caches for the system memory and sometimes for the video memory too.
 Therefore, video-memory managers should also handle the cache coherence to ensure the data shared between CPU and GPU is consistent.
 This means that often video-memory management internals are highly dependent on hardware details of the GPU and memory architecture, and thus driver-specific.

 GEM was initially developed by Intel engineers to provide a video-memory manager for its i915 driver.
 The Intel GMA 9xx family are integrated GPUs with a Uniform Memory Architecture (UMA), where the GPU and CPU share the physical memory, and there is not a dedicated VRAM.
 GEM defines "memory domains" for memory synchronization, and while these memory domains are GPU-independent, they are specifically designed with an UMA memory architecture in mind, making them less suitable for other memory architectures like those with a separate VRAM.
 For this reason, other DRM drivers have decided to expose to user-space programs the GEM API, but internally they implemented a different memory manager better suited for their particular hardware and memory architecture.

 The GEM API also provides ioctls for control of the execution flow (command buffers), but they are Intel-specific, to be used with Intel i915 and later GPUs.
 No other DRM driver has attempted to implement any part of the GEM API beyond the memory-management specific ioctls.